Nowcasting in a Pandemic using Non-Parametric Mixed Frequency VARs: Empirical Results

+One interesting result is that both time series even improve nowcasts produced in January and February 2020.
+Inspection of the pandemic time series reveals that all countries have reported the first infections already at the end of January.
+Since we assume that the nowcasts are always produced towards the end of each month, BART is essentially using this increase from zero to very few infections in combination with deteriorating values in the PMI, car registrations and the ESI.
+As we will show below, this does not signal a downturn in GDP but merely reflects the fact that uncertainty surrounding the predictive distribution is increasing (which also happens technically because the size of the model is increased as well).
+And this is beneficial for nowcasting.

-Figures \ref{pred_2020_GE}, \ref{pred_2020_ES}, \ref{pred_2020_FR} and \ref{pred_2020_IT} plot the predictive densities for the various models and countries for first six months of 2020.
+Figure \ref{preds} plots the predictive densities themselves for the three models for the first six months of 2020.
 The key general finding is that, as expected, MF-BAVART is much more flexible than the MF-VAR.
-Particularly in 2020Q2, the predictive densities it produces tend to be much more dispersed, feature fatter tails, are often asymmetric and there is even some slight evidence (in the case of Germany) of multi-modality.
-This contrasts with the MF-VAR where the predictive densities tend to be closer to Gaussian.
-In light of the recent interest in macroeconomics in models involve asymmetries and multimodalities \citep[see, e.g.,][]{adrianetal,vulnerable} this feature of BART is particularly attractive and is the source of the improvements in nowcast performance during the pandemic.
+Particularly in 2020Q2, the predictive densities it produces tend to be much more dispersed, feature fatter tails, are often asymmetric and even sometimes multi-modal.
+This contrasts with the MF-VAR where the predictive densities tend to be closer to Gaussian densities.

-Another feature of the predictive densities worth noting is that for the MF-VAR, the nowcast density for the Full model is sometimes shifted towards zero relative to the smaller models.
-It does not look like a combination of the nowcast densities for the smaller models.
-These properties do not occur with MF-BAVART.
-This is due to the horseshoe prior used with the MF-VAR shrinking more aggressively larger models and highlights the importance of prior elicitation in linear VARs.
-With MF-BAVART we are using a standard prior from the BART literature \citep[see][]{Chipman2010} and are obtaining results which are robust over model dimension such that the Full model nowcast density appears like a sensible and flexible combination of those of the small models.